codurance/site/README.md

 ## Gem problems?

 If other things don't make sense - follow this guide to clear out your cached gems and start the process again: https://coderwall.com/p/x3z2ag/cleanup-rvm

+## Problems with installation of ffi gem on MacOS

+To install ffi gem in the newer versions of MacOS you need install Xcode tool first.
+After restarting your terminal, the following command need to be executed:

+    brew install libtool automake autoconf